wkurzius/mr.kurzius.net/content/classes/prob-and-stats.md

 4 Randomness and Probability
 : This last unit focuses on predicting events using probability laws.
 This includes events that are independent of each other and those depend on the occurrence of another event.

+## Grading
+- The official gradebook will exist on Canvas, with Genesis only having the overall grade.
+- Grading is point-based, though assignments are worth roughly 10%, quizzes 40%, and tests 50% of your marking period grade.
+- Quizzes will happen after every two or three sections, with major tests once a marking period.
+- Late work will receive only partial credit.